 All of the products on our lineup connect to your computer through a USB port.
 This is the most convenient way to connect, because all computers have multiple USB outlets.
 Most of the products can draw their power through the USB connection.
 But there are also alternate power supplies for these devices; some have DC adapter outlets, some also take AA batteries.

 The conversion software that comes with these products is critical to their performance.
 The best cassette converters applications have the ability to automatically detect and segregate tracks on a music album.
 They also allow you control the volume of the audio as it is being recorded.
 Additionally, the best applications work on both Windows and Mac.
-To read more, check out our articles about converting cassette tapes to MP3 files.

 What We Tested, What We Found